Glossary

 The most commonly used eye tracking metrics include:

-• Fixation Count: Indicates areas of interest and engagement.
+• Fixations Count: Indicates areas of interest and engagement.
 Higher fixation counts suggest greater attention to specific elements.

 • Fixation Duration: Reflects cognitive processing.
 Longer durations can indicate deeper processing or difficulty in understanding.